-Travelling collections are temporary drop-off points for common toxic products such as nail polish, propane tanks, vehicle batteries, other types of batteries, some cleaning products, solvents, swimming pool chemicals, etc.
+Travelling collections are temporary drop-off points set up in April, May, June, August, September and October for hazardous household waste such as nail polish, propane tanks, vehicle batteries, other types of batteries, some cleaning products, solvents, swimming pool chemicals, etc.

 Hazardous household waste (HHW) can be harmful to health and the environment if it is used, stored, mixed with other products or disposed of improperly.
 It must not be put in household waste or with recyclables for collection.

 - Put your HHW in the trunk of your vehicle.
 Make sure that each product is stored separately (no bulk), in a waterproof container.
 For example, pool chlorine must be kept separate from other products.

 - Show proof of residence in the Greater Montréal area.

 - Turn off the vehicle’s engine and open the trunk so that employees can remove the products.